-We have created a new external transducer mount for the a range of fishing skis to address the issue of total-scan and side scan transducers not being able to shoot thru-hull.
+We have created a new external transducer mount for a range of fishing skis to address the issue of total-scan and side scan transducers not being able to shoot thru-hull.

-We have created a series of droppers compatible with Garmin, Lowrance and Humminbird transducers.
+We have created a series of droppers compatible with Garmin, Lowrance, Raymarine and Humminbird transducers.
 These attach to a deck mounted pivot allowing you to fold up the transducer on the rear deck for transport or for sessions playing in the surf.

 If you are already running one of our anchor trolley systems, let us know and we can make you a pivot that incorporates a rear bracket for our anchor trolley system.
-The pivots have the same hole spacing as a toe-strap plate allowing it to be mounted under the rear handle of skis with the standard cloth handles without the need to drill any holes.
+The pivots have the same hole spacing as a handle allowing it to be mounted on the rear handle of skis without the need to drill any holes.

 There are a couple of methods for routing your transducer cable into the fish hatch depending on the size of the transducer plugs on your unit.
 You can drill a small hole in the rear deck* to allow the transducer cable into the hull.
 The hole can be sealed with silicon and then covered with a cable clam, or transom cable cover.
 These come included in the box with some Garmin sounders or can purchased here.